eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sdn-computer-netwk.md

 	- Proficient knowledge of maintaining and debugging live, business critical software systems
 	- Good understanding and hands on experience with SQL, especially in the area of data aggregation and query performance tuning
 	- Communicates clearly to engineering peers including ability to identify and communicate data-driven insights
++ Experience working with distributed computing tools like Spark or Hadoop